ress059/ecu/doc/dlist_h/index.rst

 (struct ecu_dnode \*)&me.node would be supplied and returned by API functions, since the :ecudoxygen:`ecu_dnode` structure is common between the API and any user-defined node.
-Supplying this pointer into the GET_ENTRY() macros, converts it back into the user-defined type.
+Supplying this pointer into the GET_ENTRY() macros converts it back into the user-defined type.
 In this case, (struct user_node \*)&me.

 The figure above shows that this can be accomplished by subtracting (struct ecu_node \*)&me.node